CloudWithVarJosh/Linux-for-Cloud-and-DevOps/3 - ls command | Hard and Soft Links.md

-The output we have seen thus far is precise, if we want a long format output we can use `ls -l`. `-l` is an option that can used with the ls command.
+The output we have seen thus far is precise, if we want a long format output we can use `ls -l`. `-l` is an option that can be used with the ls command.
 >Options allow us to modify the behavior of a command.
 And they are case-sensitive.

 There are a plethora of options that we can use with ls.
 We can use `ls --help` to see all of them.